 - Do symptoms happen before the first dose in the morning or when medication is wearing off?

 With your physician’s guidance, adjusting the dose or frequency of medication may help relieve dystonia.
 For example, if you have morning dystonia, which occurs before your first dose of levodopa kicks in, your doctor may add a bedtime dose of controlled-release carbidopa-levodopa or a long-acting dopamine agonist.

 If other measures fail and your dystonia is not related to levodopa timing, you and your healthcare provider may consider botulinum toxin injections.
 Botulinum toxin weakens muscles.
 By targeting the overactive muscles, your physician can improve both the abnormal position and the pain caused by dystonia.
 It can take several injections to optimize benefit and may not always be effective, but when it works the benefit can last for several months before it wears off and re-injection is necessary.
 Botulinum toxin A (Botox) is sometimes used to decrease saliva production for people who have issues with drooling; botulinum toxin B (Myobloc) is used to treat dystonia.

 Deep brain stimulation surgery may also help dystonia.

 Tips for Living with Dystonia

-- Learn about dystonia and treatment options, and work with your doctor to find the best treatment for you.
+- Work with your doctor to find the best treatment for you.

 - Pursue activities you enjoy and pace yourself for social, physical and creative activities.

-- Treat your body well by getting enough sleep and exercise, and by eating nutritious meals.
+- Treat your body well by getting enough sleep and exercise and by eating nutritious meals.